schwericke/schwericke/README.md

 Knowing enough ... to be dangerous:
 Command Line
-Data Sourcing: csv, API, scraping
+Data Sourcing: csv, APIs, scraping

 <!--
 **AntonIcke/AntonIcke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.